GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: When cast at 2nd tier or higher, you may choose to either increase the duration by a minute or reduce the casting time by 1 action.
 Additionally, for every two tiers beyond 1st, the casting time is reduced by 1 action.
 The casting time cannot be reduced below 1 action.

-**Critical Failure**: You draw tour runes but find they do not maintain their shape and instead surround you.
+**Critical Failure**: You draw your runes but find they do not maintain their shape and instead surround you.
 You are prone until end of round and are afflicted by a random exotic attack.
-You also receive additional spwll sickness equal to half (round down) of the spell's tier.
+You also receive additional spell sickness equal to half (round down) of the spell's tier.

 #### Roaring Arrow